Pylons/colander/docs/basics.rst

 The *missing* of a schema node indicates the value if a value for the schema node is not found in the input data during deserialization.
 It should be the deserialized representation.
-If a schema node does not have a default, it is considered "deserialization required".
+If a schema node does not have a missing, it is considered "deserialization required".
 This value is never validated; it is considered pre-validated.

 The *name* of a schema node appears in error reports.